Two people have been killed after an Air Canada plane crashed into a fire truck after landing at New York's LaGuardia airport.

 This has since been confirmed by Port Authority Executive Director Kathryn Garcia, who told reporters: "Sadly, the two pilots are confirmed deceased."

-Garcia added that 41 passengers and crew members were taken to hospital in the aftermath of the collision, with 32 people since being discharged.
-However she did confirm that some of the injuries sustained were 'serious'.
+Garcia added that 41 passengers and crew members were taken to the hospital in the aftermath of the collision, with 32 people having been discharged.

-LaGuardia airport will remain closed until at least 2pm today (23 March), according to the US Federal Aviation Administration (FAA).
+LaGuardia Airport will remain closed until at least 2pm today (23 March), according to the US Federal Aviation Administration (FAA).

-Meanwhile New York's Police Department has warned people to 'expect delays and avoid the area if possible'.
+Meanwhile, New York's Police Department has warned people to 'expect delays and avoid the area if possible'.

 "Due to an emergency incident at LaGuardia Airport, all streets and highway exits into the airport are closed until further notice," a statement from the force said.

 "Expect cancellations, road closures, traffic delays & emergency personnel near LaGuardia Airport in Queens.
-Use alternate routes," added New York City Fire Department.
+Use alternate routes," added the New York City Fire Department.